Jump to Main Content

 Can a bailiff force entry?

-The answer to this depends on the type of debt they are collecting, and whether they have visited before.
-If they are collecting an unpaid CCJ and this is their first visit, they cannot force entry.
+The answer to this depends on the type of debt they are collecting and whether they have visited before.
+If they are collecting an unpaid CCJ and this is their first visit, then they cannot force entry.
 There are however certain situations where bailiffs can force entry, including:

-• They have gained peaceful entry before: If they have been in your property before by means of ‘peaceable entry’, they can force entry when they next visit if you do not allow them in.
+• They have gained peaceful entry before: If they have been in your property before by means of peaceful entry, they can then force entry when they next visit if you do not allow them in.

 • County Court bailiffs entering a commercial property: They can only do this if there is no living accommodation attached.
 They need permission from the court to force entry into any commercial property.

-• Collecting income tax or VAT: They must also have permission from the court – for example a tax collector with a warrant from a Magistrates court.
-And they can only do this if they failed in a previous attempt at ‘peaceable entry’.
+• Collecting income tax or VAT: They must also have permission from the court, for example a tax collector with a warrant from a Magistrates court, and they can only do this if they failed in a previous attempt at peaceful entry.

 • Following goods: Where entry was gained from a different property and made a levy, and they are now following the goods.

-If you are worried about a bailiff forcing entry to your property and are expecting a visit, contact PayPlan on 0800 316 1833 for free advice.
+If you are worried about a bailiff forcing entry to your property and are expecting a visit, contact PayPlan for free advice.

 What can I do if I receive a notice to say a bailiff is coming to my house?

-If you have received a Notice of Enforcement telling you a bailiff is going to call at your house, you may be able to negotiate some sort of repayment to the lender (your creditor) before they call.
+If you have received notification telling you a bailiff is going to call at your house, you may be able to negotiate some sort of repayment to the lender (your creditor) before they call.

 You can discuss this without letting the bailiff into your home, although you may feel awkward discussing such matters in public.